jsh9/pydoclint/README.md

 read these additional notes [here](https://jsh9.github.io/pydoclint/notes_for_users.html).

+Specifically, there is a section in the additional notes on how to easily adopt _pydoclint_ for existing legacy projects.

 ## 5. Notes for developers

 If you'd like to contribute to the code base of _pydoclint_, thank you!